-COUNT IV NEGLIGENCE-DESIGN DEFECT
+COUNT IV NEGLIGENT DESIGN

-- 110. Plaintiffs incorporate by reference all preceding paragraphs as if fully set forth herein and further alleges as follows: - 111.
-At all relevant times, Defendants manufactured, designed, marketed, tested, promoted, supplied, sold and/or distributed the Recalled Devices, including the subject device, in the regular course of business that Plaintiff consumed. - 112.
-The subject device was designed and intended to be used for the treatment of sleep apnea and other health issues. - 113.
-Defendants knew or by the exercise of reasonable care, should have known, the use of the subject device was dangerous, harmful and injurious when used by Plaintiff and other consumers in a reasonably foreseeable manner. - 114.
-Defendants knew or, by the exercise of reasonable care, should have known that ordinary consumers such as Plaintiff would not have realized the potential risks and dangers of the subject device. - 115.
-Defendants breached their duty by failing to use reasonable care in the design of the subject device by designing the device such that PE-PUR foam inside the device could produce highly harmful particles and gasses that enter the device's airway leading to the user's respiratory system.
+- 110. Plaintiff adopts and incorporates by reference all of the foregoing language of this Complaint as if fully set forth herein and further states as follows. - 111.
+At all relevant times, Defendants manufactured, designed, marketed, tested, promoted, supplied, sold and/or distributed the Recalled Devices, including the subject device, in the regular course of business that Plaintiff consumed.

+- 112. The subject device was designed and intended to be used as for the treatment of sleep apnea and other health issues. - 113.
+Defendants knew or by the exercise of reasonable care, should have known, the use of the subject device was dangerous, harmful and injurious when used by Plaintiff and consumers in a reasonably foreseeable manner. - 114.
+Defendants knew or, by the exercise of reasonable care, should have known, ordinary consumers such as Plaintiff would not have realized the potential risks and dangers of the subject device. - 115.
+Defendants breached their duty by failing to use reasonable care in the design of the subject device by designing the device such that PE-PUR foam inside the device could produce highly harmful particles and gasses that enter the device's airway leading to the user's respiratory system. - 116.
+The subject device contained and produced chemicals and particles which can lead to headaches, irritation of the skin, eye, and respiratory tract, inflammation respiratory issues, asthma, adverse effect to organs (including the kidneys and liver), hypersensitivity, nausea, vomiting, and toxic and cancer, all of which Defendants knew, or by the exercise of reasonable care, should have known, ordinary consumers such as Plaintiff would be victim to. - 117.
+Defendants breached their duty when they failed to use commercially-feasible alternative designs to minimize these harms, including but not limited to designing products that prevented exposure to particles and off-gasses from PE-PUR foam, using a kind of noise and vibration reducing foam that did not possess these harmful qualities, using alternative methods of noise vibration reduction, preventing foam particles and gasses from entering the airway of the product, among many other potential designs.

-- 116. The subject device contained and produced chemicals and particles which can lead to headaches, irritation of the skin, eye, and respiratory tract, inflammation, respiratory issues, asthma, adverse effects to organs (including the kidneys and liver), hypersensitivity, nausea, vomiting, and toxicity, and cancer, all of which Defendants knew, or by the exercise of reasonable care, should have known that ordinary consumers, such as Plaintiff, would fall victim to. - 117.
-Defendants breached their duty when they failed to use commercially-feasible alternative designs to minimize these harms, including but not limited to designing products that prevented exposure to particles and off-gasses from PE-PUR foam, using a kind of noise and vibration reducing foam that did not possess these harmful qualities, using alternative methods of noise vibration reduction, preventing foam particles and gasses from entering the airway of the product, among many other potential designs. - 118.
-Defendants breached their duty by failing to use reasonable care by declining to include an expiration or best if "used by" date, which left open the potential for the devices' chemical and other properties to change in an even more harmful manner. - 119.
+- 118. Defendants breached their duty by failing to use reasonable care by declining to include an expiration or best if "used by" date, which left open the potential for the devices' chemical and other properties to change in an even more harmful manner. - 119.
 As a direct and proximate result of Defendants' negligent design, Plaintiff suffered and will continue to suffer damages for which he is entitled to recover, including but not limited to compensatory damages, consequential damages, interest, costs, and attorneys' fees.

-COUNT V NEGLIGENCE-FAILURE TO WARN
+COUNT V NEGLIGENT FAILURE TO WARN